heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 - The application must be written in Java, compatible with Java 21
 - The application must be built using Maven with the `maven-shade-plugin` plugin
 - The application must use the picocli dependency
-- You can only use the Java classes seen in the course to process the files
+- You can only use the Java classes seen in the course to process the files (you can use other libraries to help you once the files are opened)
-- Your application must be slightly more complex and slightly different than the ones presented during the course (we emphasize the word **slightly**, no need to shoot for the moon!)
+- Your application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word **slightly**, no need to shoot for the moon!)

 ## Remarks

-Remember the KISS principle: Keep It Simple, Silly!
+Remember the KISS principle: Keep it simple, silly!
 Sometimes it is better to use a simple solution than a complex one.

 If your implementation is too complex, we might penalize you.